 The most popular colorimeters are the DataColor SpyderX Pro / Elite and the X-rite i1Display / Pro / Plus.

-The i1Display / Pro / Plus have been replaced by the Calibrite ColorChecker Display Pro / Plus.
+The i1Display / Pro / Plus devices have been replaced by the Calibrite ColorChecker Display Pro / Plus.
 They have the same hardware (i3D3), just different branding.

-The DataColor SpyderX is available as Pro and Elite variant, but these are actually the same colorimeters, the main difference is in the software that comes with them.
+The DataColor SpyderX is available as Pro and Elite variants, but these are actually the same colorimeters, the main difference is in the software that comes with them.
 They also have a new SpyderX2 Elite / Ultra series.

 We recommend using the free DisplayCAL application instead of the DataColor or i1Profiler (ccStudio) software, so get the cheaper SpyderX Pro variant if you’re looking for something on a budget and the Calibrite Display in case you want something more future-proof and with more precise contrast ratio measurements.